 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets, except for those maturing later than 12 months after the balance sheet date, which are presented as non-current assets.
-Loans and receivables are presented as "cash and cash equivalents", "trade and other receivables" and "loan to a related corporation".
+Loans and receivables are presented as "cash and cash equivalents", "trade and other receivables" and "deposits".